alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

+- <span style="color:red">**Class Discussion**</span>
   - Breyer Majority Opinion reference to *Comstock*
   - Necessary & Proper
     - Enumerated power over military personnel
   - Roberts Concurring but required clarifying on public safety
     - No great substantive and independent power can be implied as incidental to other powers or used as a means of executing them